alessandrofugazza/lrp-robot/README.md

 # lrp_robot
- All files related to the robot built following "Learn Robotics Programming" by Danny Staple
+ All files related to the robot being built following "Learn Robotics Programming" by Danny Staple